PIPELINE THROUGH COLLEGE

-Changing the odds for youth who often fall into a school to prison pipeline
+Changing the odds for vulnerable youth who often fall into a school to prison pipeline

-Pipeline through College, a joint project of the Cross-Cultural Leadership Center (CCLC), at California State University Chico, and AES, is a youth development, mentoring, college access program supporting first generation, low income and minority students in their quest to pursue post-secondary training and improve their life circumstances.
+Pipeline Through College, a joint project of the Cross-Cultural Leadership Center (CCLC) and AES, is a youth development, mentoring, college access program supporting first generation, low income, and minority students in their quest to pursue post-secondary training and improve their life circumstances.

 A two year program, Pipeline is coordinated and facilitated by CCLC staff and college paraprofessionals.
 Providing high school students with a college mentor and a school based advisor (usually a teacher), Pipeline begins working with students in their junior year, before they begin thinking about life after high school, and follows them through their senior year to graduation.

 Research demonstrates that working with students before they enroll in college and pairing them with older mentors who help them prepare for the college experience significantly improves their ability to stay in school and graduate.

 Matching the experiences and talents of college students with the needs of high school students who want to dream big, but don’t know how to; Pipeline pairs high school students with college students from Chico State who come from similar low-income or under-represented areas.

 Mentors meet with students monthly throughout the school year, either at Chico State or the high school, where they facilitate a range of personal development and skills based workshops that engage students in interactive activities, and thoughtful reflections, that will support them in making the best decisions for their future beyond high school.
 The program culminates in a graduation at Chico State in April of the second year.

 Site mentors and college mentors work as a team to support students by monitoring and discussing challenges the student might face.

 The first year focuses on self-reflection and self-empowerment, helping students “dream big” about their future.
 This includes an intensive 3 day orientation training which focuses on building relationships and starting the conversation about life after high school, college and what success would look like for that student.